(Bold text is clickable.)

-4. That the tiniest amount of non-white DNA in our genetic composition is more than enough for us to be rejected by God for being racially mixed.
-Scripture does not support the heretical belief that we can be 95 percent or even 99 percent white and still be acceptable to God.
+5. That God will reject us for being racially mixed if we possess even the tiniest amount of non-white DNA.
+Scripture does not support the belief that we can be 95 percent or 99 percent white and still be acceptable to God.
 A little leaven leavens the whole lump.

-5. That the Bible was written to members of the Adamic race and to Israelites in particular, so when it uses language like every creature and all men, it means “every white person” and “all white men,” not every man and woman on earth.
-Universalism, which teaches that the promises and covenants in the Bible apply to all races and is embraced by most nominally Christian churches, is a false doctrine.
+6. That the Bible was written to members of the Adamic race and to Israelites, a subset of the Adamic race, in particular, so when it uses language like every creature and all men, it means “every white person” and “all white men,” not every man and woman on Earth.
+Universalism teaches that the promises and covenants in the Bible apply to all races, but it is a false doctrine unsupported by Scripture.

-6. That every tribe of Israel will be saved, but not every Israelite will be.
+7. That every tribe of Israel will be saved, but not every Israelite will be.
 Being of pure Adamic stock in and of itself is no guarantee that we will enter God’s rest.
 Like Esau, we can lose our eternal salvation for disobeying God.
-John warns that to hate a brother is akin to murder, and that no murderer has eternal life abiding in him.
-The view that even recalcitrant Israelites will live forever because Daniel writes of their being raised to shame and everlasting contempt is specious, for in the same verse he differentiates between them and those Israelites raised to eternal life.
-God is forever merciful, but it is highly doubtful that He will show mercy toward diehard antichrists and child molesters, making them spend eternity in the spiritual equivalent of dunce caps.
+John warns us that to hate a brother is akin to murder, and that no murderer has eternal life abiding in him.
+The belief that even recalcitrant Israelites will live forever, because Daniel writes of their being raised to shame and everlasting contempt is specious, for in the same verse he differentiates between them and those Israelites raised to eternal life.
+God is forever merciful, but it is highly doubtful He will show mercy toward diehard antichrists and child molesters, making them spend eternity wearing the spiritual equivalent of dunce caps.
 People such as these will be cast into the (metaphorical) lake of fire.
-As to what everlasting contempt is, the Bible doesn’t say, but it is most likely that held by God and His saints for those white people who spurned the eternal glory that had been offered them.
+As to what everlasting contempt is, the Bible doesn’t say, but it is likely that held by God and His saints for white people who spurned the eternal glory that had been offered them.

-7. That full immersion water baptism, though not a prerequisite for eternal salvation, is a public sign of a good conscience toward God.
-The contention that water baptism is nothing more than a pagan ritual is not a valid one.
+8. That full-immersion water baptism, though not a prerequisite for eternal salvation is a public sign of a godly conscience.
+The contention that water baptism is nothing more than a pagan ritual isn’t a valid one.
 Christ was baptized, as was the Apostle Paul and many other saints.
 Why on such a momentous occasion in Church history as the Day of Pentecost would Peter, filled with the Holy Ghost and fire, stand before the crowd of faithful and tell them to engage in a pagan ritual?

-8. That there is no hell, as it is traditionally known, where sinners must spend eternity in unimaginable physical and spiritual torment.
-When God eliminates the wicked, He will simply snuff out their spirit and they will be no more.
+9. That there is no hell, as it is traditionally known, where sinners spend eternity in physical and spiritual torment.
+When God eliminates the wicked He will simply snuff out their spirit and they will be no more.